 Gently fold the egg whites into the mixture with a manual whisk and not gentry with a spatula.

-Pour the mixture into a buttered mould or better in a mould with parchment paper.
+Pour the mixture into a buttered mold, or better in a mold with parchment paper.

 RECIPE OF THE MODERN CHOCOLATE MOUSSE IN THE FRENCH CUISINE.